revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

 > fw

 <details><summary> <b>Explanation</b> </summary>
-  > In the above program we used `slicing` operator  and this is used to cut the strings based on the values.
+  > In the above program, we use `slicing` operator and this is used to cut the strings based on the values.

   </details>
 </details>

   ---

-19.What will be the output of the following code?
+19.What is the output of the following code?

 ```python
 str1 = "Revature"